The

 on emp.DepartmentId = dept.Id;

-As shown in the image below the Full Outer Join query returns all rows when there is a match in either the left table or right table.
-If neither table has any matching columns, the missing side will be filled with NULL values.
+As shown in the image below, the Full Outer Join query returns all rows when there is a match in either the left or right table.
+If neither table has matching columns, It will fill the missing side with NULL values.

-5. CROSS JOIN: In SQL Server, a Cross Join is also known as a CARTESIAN Join, which stands for the product of two tables.
-The cross-join produces a result set in which each row from the first table is connected to each row from the second table.
+The cross-join produces a result set where each row from the first table is connected to each row from the second table.
 The number of rows from the left table multiplied by the number of rows from the right table is returned by a cross-join query.

-A cross-join between the tblEmployee and tblDepartment tables is demonstrated in the following example:
+A SQL Cross Join between the tblEmployee and tblDepartment tables is demonstrated in the following example:

 SELECT * FROM tblEmployee